fralau/super-collections/README.md

 If you want to impose strongly formatted data structures in your code, one solution is to create [dataclasses](https://docs.python.org/3/library/dataclasses.html); especially those of [Pydantic](https://docs.pydantic.dev/latest/concepts/dataclasses/), which make implicit and explicit controls on the integrity of the source data.

+## Shelves and SuperShelves

+### Metaphor of a shelf

+Imagine a real shelf in your home, with compartments.
+You place items in each compartment: books, boxes, a photo frame, etc.
+Some compartments have labels ("History Books", "Photos"), others don’t.
+To refer to a compartment, you can use its position ("the third from the left"), or refer to it by its label.

+If it was a really big shelf, as in a library, and you were given the label of a compartment and no other information, finding it would take some time, because you would have to scan the whole shelf each time.

+To speed things up, you would have to keep a cardfile with cards for each label, indicating the position of the corresponding compartment in the shelf.

+### Definition of a shelf (data structure)
+A Shelf data structure works the same way.
+Conceptually, a shelf is very intuitive: you can think about it as a list where you can _also_ use labels for fast retrieval.

+It’s a line of compartments, each holding one object.

+If implements **dual addressing**: You can access an item by a **key** that can be either its index (2) or its label, providing it exists ("Receipts").
+In other words, a shelf works _both_ as a list and a dictionary, and has the attributes of both classes.

+Internally, a shelf is a **list of cells**, with a value and an optional **label**.
+It is complemented by a **cardfile** that converts the labels of the cells into their index.
+However, you don't have to worry about it: when you add an item to the shelf, change it or delete it, both the list and the carfile are kept up-to-date.

+### Iteration through a shelf

+**When you iterate through a shelf, you return the values as in a list.**

+> **⚠️ IMPORTANT NOTE:** This is distinct from a Python dictionary, where iteration returns the keys.

+* If you want the keys  use the `.keys()` method.
+For items that do not have a label, it returns the index.
+* If you want the key, value pairs, use the `.items()` method.
+* The `.values()` method is provided for compatibility with a dictionary.

+### SuperShelf

+A SuperShelf is essentially a shelf that behaves as a super-collection:

+- it converts recursively all the content into shelves
+- it exports the labels as attributes (when they are valid Python identifiers and not masked)

+In other words it behaves as SuperList and a SuperDict at the same time.

 ## Related data structures and ideas